Geforderte Mindest-Aufenthaltsdauer: mindestens 2 Wochen

 Do you want to help us on our self- sufficient farm?
-We are a young couple Dan (36, from Norway) and Hanna (28, from England), Embla (2), Arfa (5 months).
+We are a young couple Dan (38, from Norway) and Hanna (30, from England), Embla (4), Arva (2).

 We live on our old farm in south Gudbrandsdalen, in the east of Norway, on a steep hillside with a wonderful view of the valley, all the way down to Lillehammer.

 Our goal is to be self-sufficient, and for us that means producing as much of our own food and basic needs as possible, living simply, and working hard.
 We have chosen to run the farm without modern machinery like tractors, because we prefer peace and quiet, and contact with the land.
 We are both motivated by the urgency of finding sustainable ways of living on this planet, and living a healthy and fulfilling life.
 For us, this involves exploring the ways in which people used to live self-sufficiently and close to the land.

 Hanna is concerned with finding a way of living that works with nature, rather than against it, and being responsible stewards of the land; thoughtful use of resources; care for the soil and biodiversity; creating rather than destroying.
 In addition to this Dan is very interested in the pre-industrial Norwegian farming culture, and so wants to do as much farm work in the old Norwegian way as he can, in order to understand the old culture better and to keep the traditions alive.

 We are looking for people who enjoy physical tasks, are interested in learning about self-sufficiency/ traditional farming/ food production/ organic farming/ low-impact living.
 Ideally we want people who can stay long term: several months or longer, but our minimum stay is three weeks.
 (3 weeks in the summer, 2 weeks in the winter)

-Right now we have about 35 chickens (islandshøns, sussex, jærhøns); a working horse (Haukjon, fjording), five sheep (villsau) and two cats.
+Right now we have chickens (hedemora); a working horse (Haukjon, fjording), five sheep (villsau) and a cat.
 Our farm isn't certified organic (because we don't sell food) but we farm organically, keeping in mind the health of the soil and the wider environment.

 We grow our own grain, vegetables, eggs and meat.